Entities

 - By

-to generate API endpoints, API queries, and database commands
+remultto generate API endpoints, API queries, and database commands

-field.
-The entity's API route ("tasks") will include endpoints for all CRUD
+The Task entity class we're creating will have an auto-generated id field, a title field, a completed field and an auto-generated createdAt field.
+The entity's API route ("tasks") will include endpoints for all CRUD operations.

 Define the Model